Coffs Harbour - North

 Coffs Harbour - North has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of August 2025, Coffs Harbour - North's population is approximately 18,959, showing an increase of 860 people since the 2021 Census.
-This growth represents a 4.8% rise from the previous population count of 18,099.
-The change is inferred from the estimated resident population of 18,845 in June 2024 and an additional 276 validated new addresses since the Census date.
-This results in a population density ratio of 738 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
-Notably, Coffs Harbour - North's growth exceeded that of the SA3 area (3.8%), positioning it as a growth leader in the region.
-Overseas migration contributed approximately 58.4% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+As of Nov 2025, Coffs Harbour - North's population is approximately 18,966.
+This figure represents an increase of 867 people since the 2021 Census, which recorded a population of 18,099.
+The growth is inferred from ABS estimates; as of June 2024, the estimated resident population was 18,845, with an additional 279 validated new addresses since the Census date.
+This results in a population density ratio of 738 persons per square kilometer.
+Coffs Harbour - North's growth rate of 4.8% since the 2021 census exceeded that of the SA3 area at 4.2%.
+Overseas migration contributed approximately 58.4% to overall population gains, with all drivers being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are utilized, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on projected demographic shifts, Coffs Harbour - North is expected to increase by approximately 1,907 persons by 2041, reflecting a total increase of 9.5% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on the latest population numbers and projected demographic shifts, Coffs Harbour - North is expected to increase by approximately 1,907 persons by 2041, reflecting a total increase of around 9.4% over the 17-year period.

 Frequently Asked Questions - Population